nwunderly/bikinibottomdiscord-dev/contributing.md

 #### A note from Rev

 I know learning GitHub can be daunting sometimes, so please, if you need any help learning, don't be afraid to ask me.
 I'm happy to help!
-Additionally, if anyone has questions/concerns/suggestions for the website, the jellymon research project board, or the development github repository, don't be afraid to send me a DM!
+Additionally, if anyone has questions/concerns/suggestions for the website, the jellymon research ~~project board~~ wiki, or the development github repository, don't be afraid to send me a DM!

 Thanks to everyone who's expressed interest in contributing to our website!
 I'm so excited to work with you all!